palmtreephp/form/docs/ajax.md

 # Ajax Submissions

 You can submit forms using Ajax to provide a smoother user experience without full page reloads.
+Ajax submissions use the [`Fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) under the hood.

 ## Frontend Setup